-Forward-looking statements can generally be identified by words such as "anticipates," "believes," "budgets," "could," "estimates," "expects," "forecasts," "intends," "projects," "should" and "will" or similar expressions.
+Forward-looking statements can generally be identified by words such as "anticipates," "believes," "budgets," "could," "estimates," "forecasts," "intends," "plans," "projects," and "should" or similar expressions.
 Similarly, statements that describe our future plans, objectives or goals are also forward-looking statements.